-On April 15, 2005, the Company originated a mortgage loan in the amount of \$10.0 million collateralized by an office building in McLean, Virginia, where the Company's Adviser and Administrator are subtenants in the building.
-The loan was funded using a portion of the net proceeds from the Company's initial public offering.
+On April 15, 2005, the Company originated a mortgage loan in the amount of \$10.0 million, collateralized by an office building in McLean, Virginia, where the Company's Adviser and Administrator are subtenants in the building.
 This 12 year mortgage loan accrues interest at the greater of 7.5% per year or the one month London Interbank Offered Rate ("LIBOR") rate plus 6.0% per year, with a ceiling of 10.0%.
 The mortgage loan is interest only for the first nine years of the term, with payments of principal commencing after the initial period.
 The balance of the principal and all interest remaining is due at the end of the 12 year term.

-7. Mortgage Notes Payable
+7. Mortgage Notes Payable, Line of Credit and Short-Term Loan